Killing of JonBenét Ramsey: Autopsy

-The autopsy revealed that JonBenét had been killed by strangulation and a skull fracture.
+The autopsy revealed that JonBenét was killed by strangulation and a skull fracture.
 The official cause of death was "asphyxia by strangulation associated with craniocerebral trauma."
 There was no evidence of conventional rape, although sexual assault could not be ruled out.
 Although no semen was found, there was evidence that there had been a vaginal injury.
+Evidence also suggested that the paintbrush used in the garrote was also used for sexual assault.
 At the time of the autopsy, the pathologist recorded that it appeared her vaginal area had been wiped with a cloth.
 Her death was ruled a homicide.

 A garrote that was made from a length of nylon cord and the broken handle of a paintbrush was tied around JonBenét's neck and had apparently been used to strangle her.
 Part of the bristle end of the paintbrush was found in a tub containing Patsy's art supplies, but the bottom third of it was never found despite extensive searching of the house by the police in subsequent days.

 The autopsy revealed a "vegetable or fruit material which may represent pineapple," which JonBenét had eaten a few hours before her death.
 Photographs of the home taken on the day when JonBenét's body was found show a bowl of pineapple on the kitchen table with a spoon in it.
 However, neither John nor Patsy said they remembered putting the bowl on the table or feeding pineapple to JonBenét.
-Police reported that they found JonBenét's nine-year-old brother Burke Ramsey's fingerprints on the bowl.
-The Ramseys have always said that Burke slept through the entire night until he was awakened several hours after the police arrived.
+Police reported that they found Patsy Ramsey's fingerprints on the bowl.